IntelLabs/scenario_execution/docs/libraries.rst

 ``docker_copy()``
 ^^^^^^^^^^^^^^^^^

-Copy a file or folder from the container
+Copy a file or folder from the container.
+Note that this actions potentially blocks other action calls if the copied content is large.
+In case large files or folders need to be copied, consider mounting a volume to the container instead of this action.

 .. list-table::
    :widths: 15 15 5 65